This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Great Blue Herons

-While Canada geese rule the land, the Great Blue Heron commands North Carolina’s wetlands with regal grace.
+While Canada geese dominate open fields, you’ll spot the towering Great Blue Heron ruling North Carolina’s wetlands.

 Double-crested Cormorants